 Defiance College is accredited by the Higher Learning Commission, 230 South LaSalle Street, Suite 7-500, Chicago, Illinois 60604-1411 (800-621-7440).
 The social work program is accredited by the Council on Social Work Education.
 The business programs are accredited by the International Accreditation Council for Business Education.
-The athletic training program is accredited by the Commission on Accreditation of Athletic Training Education.
 The Teacher Education Program has been reviewed and approved by the Ohio Department of Education using the teaching education standards by the Council for the Accreditation of Educator Preparation.
-The Bachelor of Science in Nursing Degree Program is accredited by the Commission on Collegiate Nursing Education.
+The Bachelor of Science in Nursing program is accredited by the Commission on Collegiate Nursing Education.